Core Inflation Jumped A 40-Year Record 6.4% In February

 According to CNBC, goods prices mounted 1.1% in March, the fastest surge since October last year, as supply chain constraints hit global trade during the pandemic.
 After the Fed deemed such issues as “transitory,” their persistence prompted the central bank to launch loose monetary policies.

-BCA Research's U.S. bond strategy service wrote in a note, “Every monthly inflation print above that range increases the odds of a 50-basis-point Fed move, every print below that range brings the odds down.”7 Dividend Stocks that Help Take the Bite Out of Inflation
+BCA Research's U.S. bond strategy service wrote in a note, “Every monthly inflation print above that range increases the odds of a 50-basis-point Fed move, every print below that range brings the odds down.”7 Large-Cap Stocks to Help Navigate a Volatile Market

 .